Temp1231112/BStf/untitled.md

     - Cover me up as well as you can!
     - I must go!

-And just a second after I have said what I said, I think about the fact, that the last time, the exact words were the last I said her.
+And just a second after I said what I said, I think about the fact, that last time, those were the exact words I told her last time.

-And as the consequences, all what then happened afterwards… It changed our lives, completely, I’ll crawl to her, despite the danger and the bullets hitting close.
+And as the consequences, all that happened afterwards… It changed our lives, completely, I’ll crawl to her, despite the danger and the bullets hitting close.
 I give her a kiss and I say:

-    - We’ll see again, I promise.
+    - We’ll see each other again, I promise.
     - Come to the port if you can…
     - I’ll find you anyway.